How do I submit an application?

 Nominations are welcome from design firms, individuals and communities with accomplishments in wood construction.

-All successfully submitted applications will submitted to the jury panel for review.
+All successfully submitted applications will be reviewed by the jury panel.
 The jury is judging the submission on the project material provided minus the team credits.
 They do not see the project team until after the final selection.